This article is up to date as of June 2014!

 I’ve worn VFFs and the Merrell Barefoot series.
 Here are the key differences I see:

-- Slip-on water shoes will never fit as tightly or precisely as “real” shoes with laces, though the Dominica and Seaside come close due to the bungie laces.
+- Slip-on water shoes will never fit as tightly or precisely as “real” shoes with laces, though the Seasides come close due to the bungie laces.
 This is great for comfort, but not great for agility-based athletics.
 (Trail running is fine.)

 - The soft rubber of water shoes gives great ground feel and traction—much better than VFFs, Merrells, or anything else I’ve tried!